 Research Interests

-Zhou actively contributes to cross-disciplinary research networks at the intersection of art, education, and technology.
-She engages in dialogue connecting art, science, and emerging technologies as member of interdisciplinary Art, Research and Education communities:
+Zhou contributes to cross-disciplinary research networks at the intersection of art, education, and technology as a member of:

 Publications